phlam1512/Deep-Learning-with-PyTorch/README.md

 implementation, training, and evaluation of the performance of a deep learning model.

 ## Remarks
-This group project is submitted as part of assessed coursework for a module at LSE: ST311 Artificial Intelligence.
+This group project is submitted as part of assessed coursework.

 ## Files
 - `final.ipynb` contains all Python code used for this project.